Optimizing Your WooCommerce Store Functionality: 14 Amazing Ways to Boost Efficiency

-1. Install and configure the right theme
+1. Install and configure the correct theme

-3. Use a page cache
+3. Use page cache

 4. Optimize your database